MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio-2017.md

 ## Install individual components

-If you don’t want to use the handy Workloads feature to customize your Visual Studio installation, choose the **Individual Components** option from the Visual Studio Installer, select what you want, and then follow the prompts.
+If you don’t want to use the handy Workloads feature to customize your Visual Studio installation, click the **Individual Components** option from the Visual Studio Installer, select what you want, and then follow the prompts.

 ## Install Language packs

-To install Visual Studio 2017 RC in a language of your choosing, click the **Language packs** tab, and follow the prompts.
+To install Visual Studio 2017 RC in a language of your choosing, click the **Language packs** option from the Visual Studio Installer, and follow the prompts.

 ## See Also
 * [Modify Visual Studio 2017 RC](../install/modify-visual-studio.md)